Iktisad/bangla_magazine_backend/doc/kanban/user.todo.md

 ## 📝 Todo

 -   🔴 When a new account is created or during login, if the token is valid, the email must be verified, or a resend option should be provided.
 If the token has expired, a new token should automatically be generated and sent to the email during the login process.
--   🔴 Get a new verification link if the old link expires.
--   🔴 Handle and throw email service errors.
+-   🔴 Need to setup a frontend form for password reset in email service.

 ## 🔄 In Progress

+-   🔵 Get a new verification link if the old link expires.
--   🔵 **Password Reset:**
+-   🔵 Handle and throw email service errors.

-    -   🟦 **1.** Password change via reset link.
-    -   🟦 **2.** Password change via account settings.

 -   🔵 Github secrets setup

 ## ⚠️ Warnings